Table of contents

 https://github.com/bwvdnbro/CMacIonize/releases.
 Unzip or untar this

 archive in a location of choice.
-We will call location/CMacIonize
+We will call location/CMacIonize the

 root folder in what follows.

-If you want a more recent version of the code, you can also clone
+If you want a more recent version of the code, you can also clone the

-command.
+repository using the git command.
 Execute the following command from your

 location of choice for an anonymous download: